xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 2. The type of tool that can break this block.
 3. The minimum ``ToolLevel`` that is required to properly break this block (Like diamond for obsidian).
 4. Whether a tool is required to receive drops.
-5. The material for the hitbox of the block.
-6. The sound that plays when the block is placed.
+5. The sound that plays when the block is placed.
-7. The sound that plays when the block is broken.
+6. The sound that plays when the block is broken.
-8. The break particles that spawn when the block is broken.
+7. The break particles that spawn when the block is broken.
-9. (optional) Whether a break animation should be displayed while breaking the block.
+8. (optional) Whether a break animation should be displayed while breaking the block.

+## NovaBlock

+The `NovaBlock` handles the logic of all blocks of that material (or multiple materials, if the same `NovaBlock` is registered to them).
+This logic includes handling interacts, returning drops, playing the break sound or break particles and more.
+Depending on if you register a TileEntity or a normal block, the `TileEntityBlock` or `NovaBlock$Default` is used.

+!!! info

+    `NovaBlock` is very similar to `NovaItem` in concept, with the exception of it being for blocks and it's ability to be used in multiple materials.

+## Block properties

+Block properties store data stored inside the `NovaBlockState`.
+Currently, the only block property available is `Directional`, but addons can create custom block properties.
+Block properties can be accessed by calling the `getProperty(BlockPropertyType)` or `getProperty(KClass)` methods in
+`NovaBlockState`.

+# PlaceCheckFun

+The `PlaceCheckFun` is a typealias for `((Player, ItemStack, Location) -> CompletableFuture<Boolean>)` can be used for additional permission checks for block placing.
+This might be useful for checking the place permission for blocks with multiple hitboxes.

+# MultiBlockLoader

+The `MultiBlockLoader` is a typealias for `(BlockPos) -> List<BlockPos>` which is just supposed to return a list of block positions that are also part of this block.
+This list should not include the position of the base block.

 ## Creating a basic TileEntity class